Backup Client Usage¶

 format if you need to process the output.

 This section explains how to create a backup from within the machine.
 This can be a physical host, a virtual machine, or a container.
 Such backups may contain file and image archives.
 There are no restrictions in this case.

 If you want to backup virtual machines or containers on Proxmox VE, see Proxmox VE Integration.

-For the following example you need to have a backup server set up, working
+For the following example, you need to have a backup server set up, have working

 # proxmox-backup-client backup root.pxar:/ --repository backup-server:store1 Starting backup: host/elsa/2019-12-03T09:35:01Z Client name: elsa skip mount point: "/boot/efi" skip mount point: "/dev" skip mount point: "/run" skip mount point: "/sys" Uploaded 12129 chunks in 87 seconds (564 MB/s).
 End Time: 2019-12-03T10:36:29+01:00

-This will prompt you for a password and then uploads a file archive named
+This will prompt you for a password, then upload a file archive named

 root.pxar containing all the files in the